Fun Sports Day Maths Activities for KS2: Problem Solving in Context

+Sports Day is a great opportunity for collaboration, celebration… and Maths!
 It’s one of those days that everyone remembers at school throughout their primary years.
-Hot weather (unless rained off), the nervousness of walking up to the sports field and the excitement of cheering on other competitors.
-Sports Day is a great opportunity for collaboration, celebration… and Maths!
-If you thought cross-curricular activities for Key Stage 2 were difficult to think up, look no further.
+Hot (okay, often drizzly, weather), the nervousness of walking up to the sports field and the excitement of cheering on other competitors.

 Before Sports Day